szym10on/szym10on/README.md

 * Security wise software:<br>

-  - Splunk or any other SIEM tool<br>
+  - Splunk or any other similar SIEM tool<br>
-  - Wireshark or any other packet analyzer<br>
+  - Wireshark or any other similar packet analyzer<br>
-  - Aircrack-ng or any other network tester<br>
+  - Aircrack-ng or any other similar network tester<br>
-  - OpenVAS or anty other vulnerability scanning and management tool<br>
+  - OpenVAS or anty other similar vulnerability scanning and management tool<br>

 * Other software I'm able to use:<br>